FREQUENTLY ASKED QUESTIONS

 A. Please call admissions for more information (760) 416-5955

-- The Clinical Healthcare Technician is 33 weeks
+- Clinical Healthcare Technician (CHT) program is 32 or 47 weeks.

-- The Home Health Aid program is 2 weeks
+- The Home Health Aide (HHA) program is 1 week.

 A. Yes, if you decide to pay out-of-pocket for the program, CNEI will set up a payment plan that suits you.